seananderson/paleobaselines/README.md

 knitr::knit("risksupp.Rnw")
 ```

-(Warning — this may take a long time to run: ~1 to 2 hours.)
+(Warning — this may take a long time to run: ~1 to 3 hours.)

-Running `knit()` on the `.Rnw` file will generate the LaTeX file `analysis/risksupp.tex` and all the figures.
+Running `knit()` on the `.Rnw` file will generate the LaTeX file `analysis/risksupp.tex` and all the figures in the `figs` folder.
 To generate the Supporting Materials PDF, you will need [a LaTeX installation](http://latex-project.org/).
 Then, on the Terminal command line, run:

 ```sh
 cd analysis